-The Technion's libraries include the Elyachar Central Library and 14 faculty libraries that serve as learning and information hubs.
-The libraries provide quick and accurate access to databases and a range of advanced and convenient academic services to support the study, teaching, and research needs of the Technion community.
+The Technion libraries include the Elyachar Central Library and 10 faculty libraries.
+The libraries provide access to academic databases and research tools (for writing, data management, etc.).
+The libraries services aim to support students and faculty, and fulfill the research needs of the Technion community.

-The Technion's research and teaching library services include:
+The Technion libraries' research and teaching services include:

-- Advanced information searches for research purposes, including standard and patent searches - Training for research groups and courses on searching databases, information management, and assessment - Professional assistance with citation management tools (Mendeley) - Acquisition and access to research writing and management tools (OverLeaf, BioRender, and more) - Support for publishing on Open Access - Scientific assessment: preparing citation reports, checking a journal's scientific impact (IF) - Support with managing researcher profiles such as ORCID - Support and assistance with managing researcher profiles and publication lists on CRIS - Loan and acquisition of educational and research material from other libraries in Israel and around the world, free of charge
+- Advanced information searches for research and teaching purposes, including standard and patent searches - Personalized guidance for research groups and courses on professional databases, information search and management, academic reliability, and scientific evaluation. - In-person guidance for the Technion community, tailored to your needs - User support and recommendations for reference management (citation tools) - Acquisition and access to various professional tools, for writing, evaluation, and additional research purposes (such as OverLeaf, BioRender, and more) - Support in the process of publishing in Open Access - Scientific evaluation: assistance in citation reports, checking a journal's scientific impact (Impact Factor - IF) - Support with managing researcher profiles and identifiers such as ORCID & Scopus Author Profile - Support and assistance with managing researcher profiles and publication lists on CRIS - Loan and acquisition of educational and research materials from other libraries in Israel and around the world, free of charge for the Technion community

-The Library as a Space
+The Library as a Dynamic & Innovative Center